 Whose stupid idea was this?!?

 Anyway, we’re finishing up our round on the par-5 18th hole.
-You tee off straight down the fairway, then depending on where you’re sitting, you may hafta cut the corner of a small pond to continue up the Z-shapes fairway & toward the green.
+You tee off straight down the fairway, then depending on where your tee shot is lying, you hafta cut the corner of a small pond to continue up the Z-shaped fairway & toward the green.

-We had been undergoing a drought as we often do during the summers in San Antonio & the edge of the pond had receded a good 40-50 feet.
+We had been undergoing a severe drought in the area as we often do during the summer months in San Antonio.
+The edge of the pond had receded a good 40-50 feet.
 As such, it exposed what had been part of the pond bottom…and you could see hundreds upon hundreds of golf balls semi-buried in the caked mud!

 This is gonna be like picking cotton, I thought.
-Rich & I always carried these telescoping ball retrievers so you could get balls that you hit into the water.
+Rich & I always carried these telescoping ball retrievers so you could get balls that you…AND OTHERS…hit into the water.

-Since we were usually the first group “off the box” in the morning (the first group to tee off) & we golfed like speed demons (What’s this aiming nonsense?), we’d often be several holes ahead of the group behind us
+Since we were usually the first group “off the box” in the early morning (that is, the first group to tee off) & we golfed like speed demons – -What’s this nonsense about practice swings & aiming anyway? – – we’d often be several holes ahead of the group behind us

 We’d usually take advantage of this opportunity to go fishing…for lost golf balls.

-But the better (more expensive) the course, the better the balls you would find.
+And the better, i.e. the more expensive, the course was, the better the quality of balls you would find.